kxdekxde/ai-image-generators/README.md

 # Colab Code Generator for Civitai Checkpoint Models
 A simple tool to generate Colab notebooks code to use some [Civitai](https://civitai.com) Checkpoint models with Google Colab.
+These models are for image generation (text-to-image).

 ## Models for the list: